• Skip to primary navigation

 Why you will love this recipe:

-• The clean up is so simple!
-There is no pot to worry about or stove top to clean.
-You just place the air fryer trays in the dishwasher when you're done.
+• The clean up is so simple.
+There is no pot to worry about or stove top to clean like there is if you use the stovetop method for making popcorn.

 • It's so versatile.
-You can top it with whatever seasonings you like to give it a unique flavour.
+You can top this popcorn whatever seasonings you like to give it the flavour you prefer.

 • Popcorn kernels - any brand of popcorn kernels will do.
-I personally prefer to use organic, GMO free popcorn.
+I personally prefer to use organic, GMO free popcorn kernels.

 • Avocado oil - or other cooking oil of your choice.
 Other options include olive oil, coconut oil or butter.